jsdpag/mak/readme.txt

 makrpcorr - A wrapper for the corr( ) function that packs the RHO and PVAL outputs into a single N by 2 matrix.
 Intended for use with makfun.

-maksave - Saves auxiliary data for a set of experiments.
-This is meant to be the main way that analytical results are stored.

 makskiptime - Return start time, end time, and duration of skipped frames as reported by Psych Toolbox.

-makspk - Returns spike times grouped by trial and spike cluster in a 2D cell array.

 maksttc - Computes Cutts & Engel's STTC metric of spike train correlation at different time scales.